augustss/verse-semantics/Book/docs/02_builtins.md

 ArcTan(-1.0, -1.0)   # Returns -3π/4 (-135 degrees)
 ```

-### Hyperbolic Functions

-Hyperbolic functions are analogs of trigonometric functions for hyperbolas:
+Hyperbolic functions are analogs of trigonometric functions for hyperbolas.
+They are useful in physics simulations, catenary curves, and certain mathematical models.

 ```verse
 # Signatures